rhyolight/nupic/examples/opf/clients/hotgym/prediction/many_gyms/README.md

 # Many Hot Gyms Prediction Tutorial

-The program in this folder is the complete source code for the "One Hot Gym Prediction" Tutorial.
+The program in this folder is the complete source code for the "Many Hot Gyms Prediction" Tutorial.
+This is an extension to the "One Hot Gyms Prediction Tutorial".
+It presents a more complete case-study of a NuPIC application that processes many inputs, creates many NuPIC models, and feeds data & extracts predictions from all of them at once.

 ## Premise

 The "hot gym" sample application has been around for a long time, and was one of the first real-world applications of NuPIC that actually worked.
-The data used is real energy consumption data from a gym in Australia.
-It is aggregated hourly already, so the input file at [rec-center-hourly.csv](rec-center-hourly.csv) simply contains a timestamp and float value for energy consumption during that hour.
+The data used is real energy consumption data from several gym buildings in Australia.
+We start with a raw data file and process in a way that NuPIC can swarm over the data, then feed each one into NuPIC Models.

-> **TODO: Premise for this particular tutorial**
+### What's the different between this and the "One Gym" Tutorial?

+This program is a more complete application with more processing options.
+It starts from a raw data file, showing how to process it into multiple files formatted for NuPIC (one for each gym).
+Each step of this process is broken into commands for a CLI, and can be run on one gym at a time, or all gyms simultaneously.
+The output is can be plotted and viewed across all gyms at once, which makes for an interesting demo of the live capabilities of many NuPIC Models at once.

 ## Program Description